junxit/us-congress-bills-116/metadata.md

 - 2019-05-02 — Introduced in Senate
 - 2019-05-02 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2019-05-15 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported without amendment favorably.
+- 2019-06-05 — Passed Senate without amendment by Unanimous Consent. (text: CR S3267)
+- 2019-06-05 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S3267)
+- 2019-06-05 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S3267)
+- 2019-06-05 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S3267)